English Literatures MA

 The Faculty of Humanities and Social Sciences fosters a high quality, supportive and managed research environment for both individual researchers and teams of collaborative researchers, including postgraduate researchers in the Humanities.

 It hosts an exciting range of intellectual and creative conferences, colloquia, seminars, research-led music recitals, and workshops which contribute to regional and national scholarly networks, as well as international academic conferences.
+Major academic journals edited from within the Faculty include what can we mention relevant to Humanities/English?.
 Where possible, we also celebrate the achievements of our members through book launches and public lectures (online or in situ).

-The School of Humanities itself delivers a wide range of undergraduate and postgraduate taught programmes in the discipline areas of English Literature, Creative Writing, Film Studies, History, Media and Communications, and Music Production and Sound Design.
+The School of Humanities itself delivers a wide range of undergraduate and postgraduate taught programmes in the discipline areas of English Literature/Creative Writing/English and American Literature, Film Studies, History, Media, Communications and Creative Practice, and Music and Music Technology.

 As well as traditional teaching spaces offering easy access to lecture and seminar rooms, library facilities and computer laboratories as appropriate, we also have an impressive range of specialist creative facilities.